From Auburn to Cool to Coloma: About the Region

 Welcome to the Sierra Foothill communities of Cool, Pilot Hill, Greenwood, Garden Valley, Georgetown and Kelsey, also known as the Georgetown Divide, and to Auburn and Coloma.
 You’ll find a rich heritage steeped in California Gold Rush history and a destination for many adventure seekers.

 Auburn wears the banner of the Endurance Capital of the World, as it is the finish line for 2 world renowned events, the Tevis 100 mile horseback ride and the Western States 100 mile run, both single day events.
-The Tevis and Western States trails travel along the Old Pony Express Trail, Emigrant and mine trails.
+The Tevis and Western States trails travel along the Old Pony Express Trail, Emigrant and mining trails, and through much of Auburn State Recreation Area.
 Auburn has also captivated golfers, fisherman and other outdoorsmen, as well as artists and small business owners.
 Like other Sierra Foothill communities, many are drawn by its close proximity to both downtown centers and to the spectacular natural beauty that extends from the local backdrop of the American River to nearby Lake Tahoe.

 Just 6 miles away, you’ll enter the town of Cool, named after Aaron Cool, a circuit preacher.
 The General Store, dating back to 1885, still exists.
 Cool, with its rolling terrain, Hwy 49 frontage, and access to several hiking/riding trails, has a thriving horse population.
 Many inhabitants live within the development, Auburn Lake Trails.
 ALT, as it is known, began developing in the early 1970’s.
 Varied in many respects, all custom homes, both retired and younger homeowners, and from all walks of life.
 The common thread seems to be that the lifestyle and amenities attract people who are looking for a good blend of country and urban living.